netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

+# Module 5 - Making The Connections
 # Introduction

 Hello and welcome to module 5 of the NetBox 'Zero-to-Hero' course.
 In [Module 4: IP Addressing and VLANs](../4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md),  Susan used the [Ansible Galaxy Collection for NetBox](https://galaxy.ansible.com/netbox/netbox) to populate NetBox with the IP addressing and VLAN data for the new Brisbane branch office.

-In this module, Eric will be adding the cables and connections required to hook the devices in the new Brisbane branch office network together.
+In this module, Eric will be adding the cables and connections required to connect the devices in the new Brisbane branch office network together.

 By the end of this module you will be able to:
 - Describe how NetBox models Cables and Connections